andrefcodes/andrefcodes/README.md

-I'm Andre, a tech enthusiast.
+## Hey, my name is Andre, a tech enthusiast.

 **Posts / Notes from my blog**